Demonstrated possession of the competencies necessary to perform the work.

 Requires appropriate licenses or certifications to operate assigned types of vehicles or equipment.

 Preferred Years Experience, Skills, Training, Education

-Previous experience in operating heavy duty motorized equipment, small engine grounds equipment and garbage truck..
+Experience operating heavy duty motorized equipment to include; small engine grounds equipment and garbage truck.

 Required License or Certification

 Drives sanitation truck and/or other vehicle daily to collect and remove trash, recyclables and non-recyclable waste materials from campus facilities and grounds.
 Collects and removes trash and debris immediately following major events or student activities as assigned.
 Disposes of trash/debris within Guilford County at recycling sites, landfill sites or the incinerator and turns in appropriate receipts and other documentation.
 Operates and maintain other heavy motorized equipment (i.e. backhoe, chipper, street sweeper, farm tractor) as assigned.
 Works along with crews providing assistance with grounds maintenance projects and the athletic arena, moving and hauling, set up and break down for special events an other activities.
 Uses grounds maintenance hand tools and other motorized equipment safely.
 Required to report for work during adverse weather to assist with emergency cleanup (ice, snow, storms).

 Maintains valid NC commercial driver’s license and submits to required pre-employment and random drug testing.
 Pesticide license preferred.